xiaoxiaozhu123/pyIClab/README.md

 ```
 ![chrom_demo](demo_chromatogram.png)

-## Or Build your IC system step by step:
+## Or build your IC system step by step:
 Import the necessary components from the PyICLab package.
 ```python
 from pyIClab import (